ukb-dt/ritual/README.md

 TL;DR: stories begin when **rituals (persistence)** break.
 Your diagram reads perfectly: **persistence node perturbed → soma computes → new policy down the axon.**

 # B
-💯 exactly, Pyromancer.
-That’s why *The Dude* is such an elegant counter-Hamlet:

----

 ## 🌀 The Dude vs. The Pentad